 Is There a Lawyer for Harassment Cases Near Me?

 You may wonder: Are there any lawyers for workplace harassment near me?
 Yes!
-Setyan Law serves clients in Los Angeles, CA and throughout the state of California.
+Setyan Law serves clients in Los Angeles and throughout the state of California.
 We offer free initial consultations that are convenient to you.

 When you call Setyan Law with questions about workplace bullying, you will speak directly with an employment harassment lawyer.
-Our attorneys for harassment protection in Los Angeles, CA will listen to your story and develop a targeted strategy to handle your case.
+Our attorneys for harassment protection in Los Angeles will listen to your story and develop a targeted strategy to handle your case.

 Types of Workplace Harassment